C4ctus72/C4ctus72/README.md

-# I am @Hactus and I don't know how MarkDown works :)
+# I am Hactus and I don't know how MarkDown works :)
-- Freelance Webdev
-- mostly frontend
+- I make art and animation type stuff
 - still in school
 - not avalible from Monday-Friday